nicholas-long/blog/content/posts/create-python-script-from-burpsuite-saved-request.md

 +++

 # motivation for the project
-often when working with web penetration testing, it becomes necessary to write a quick and dirty python script to perform a web request. burpsuite has a feature to copy a request as a valid curl command that you can run to recreate an identical HTTP request. what if there was also a way to automatically generate a boilerplate python requests script that sets all appropriate headers, cookies, and post content?
+Often when working with web penetration testing, it becomes necessary to write a quick and dirty python script to perform a web request.
+Burpsuite has a feature to copy a request as a valid curl command that you can run to recreate an identical HTTP request.
+What if there was also a way to automatically generate a boilerplate python requests script that sets all appropriate headers, cookies, and post content?

+# code
 # decoding burpsuite saved request format format

-data is stored in burpsuite request in XML format. the full HTTP request data is base64 encoded within the `reqeust` tag. can use xpup go library/CLI tool to parse the XML.
+Data is stored in burpsuite request in XML format.
+The full HTTP request data is base64 encoded within the `reqeust` tag.
+We can use the `xpup` go library/CLI tool to parse the XML.

 - get raw HTTP request data from burp saved request - code from `get-burp-http-saved-request.sh`
 ```bash